Breeding & slaughter drive the industry

 The Hayek data indicated that about 10,000 racehorses per year were slaughtered, as of 2004, while only about 30% of the foals born were eventually raced.

 Australian horse racing industry spokespersons told media in 2012 that about two-thirds of the thoroughbred foals born each year are raced.
-But regardless of whose figures are used, horses bred to race who fall short of racing grade or pull up lame make up a sizeable percentage of the 50,000 to 70,000 horses who are sold to slaughter in Australia each year.
+But regardless of whose figures are used, horses bred to race who fall short of racing grade or pull up lame make up a sizable percentage of the 50,000 to 70,000 horses who are sold to slaughter in Australia each year.

 Horses worth less than their saddles